naomi246/Exercises/README.md

 **Hello!
 My name is Naomi!**

-**This is where I keep some of programming projects and excercise.**
+**This is where I keep some of programming projects and exercises.**